Health & Safety

 Participants are responsible for obtaining any necessary vaccinations prior to travel on our program as recommended by the CDC.
 We also recommend that participants schedule an appointment with a doctor to make sure they are in good health for travel.
 Learn more here: https://wwwnc.cdc.gov/travel/destinations/list.

 While participants are abroad with us, they will have access to wifi at the university and the accommodations of their program.
-Most particpants use Skype, email, or social media to keep in touch during their time away from home.
-Participants are welcome to look into international phone plans and/or chips if they are interested!
+Most participants use WhatsApp, email, or social media to keep in touch during their time away from home.
+Participants are welcome to look into international phone plans and/or chips if they are interested.
 If program activities will be in a non-wifi area (i.e. camping), the guides will inform participants before the activity.
-We recommend that particpants notify guardians or family to avoid any worries.
+We recommend that participants notify guardians or family to avoid any worries.
 Guides will have access to emergency communication in the event of a situation.

 Participants will receive the contact information of the program guides about a week before the program begins through email.
-In the event that you cannot reach participants or program guides, you can contact the TGP HQ team in Philadelphia at +1 (888) 231-4711 or by email at [email protected].
+In the event that you cannot reach participants or program guides, you can contact the TGP HQ team at +1 (215) 821-0935 or by email at [email protected].

 GREEN Programs are run by our specialized teams who are local residents and professionals in the host destination.
 Our professional guides have years of training and experience, share similar interests with our participants, and are passionate about sharing knowledge of their home country.
 GREEN guides all strive to provide transformative experiences through the power of education and travel.
 The diversity of personalities and skill sets on our teams guarantee a unique level of immersion.
-The ratio of faculty/staff to participants on all TGP programs is 1:5.
-All guides are trained in first-aid and mental health first-aid, and they all fluently speak the language of the host country.
+The ratio of faculty/staff to participants on TGP programs varies between 1:5 and 1:10, with specialty guides brought on for unique excursions (i.e. glacier hikes).
+Guides are trained in first-aid and mental health first-aid, and they are local residents of the host country.